MPzCodes/LibSGD/ReadMe.txt

+Hello, bad news.
+I sadly have to announce that Mark Sibly has died after an illness in December 2024, rest in peace...

 Welcome to LibSGD

 LibSGD is a simple game development library that provides a high level, easy to use 'scene graph' style API for writing games and apps.